How I Feel About My Skin Disease

-Being prone to different skin conditions like psoriasis, eczema, cystic acne, redness, etc. is quite uncomfortable and psychologically challenging.
-The skin is, after all, is what others see first of you.
-People who do not have any such problems have no idea what we go through.
+Being prone to different skin conditions like psoriasis, eczema, cystic acne, redness, etc. can be quite uncomfortable and psychologically challenging.
+The skin is, after all, what others see first.
+I find that people who do not have any such problems have no idea what we go through.
 Commonly, skin conditions like these are labeled "skin diseases".
-More and more, things that generations ago were perceived as being within the spectrum of normal are now described as diseases that need some form of medical treatment.
 Today, studies show that one in three people have a certain kind of skin condition.
-That is 110 million people in the USA alone (1/3 of the population).
+That is 110 million people in the USA alone.

 YOUR MIND MIGHT HOLD THE ANSWER

-The state of your mind may even affect other people’s skin, especially when you are a parent.
-A recent study was carried out in Germany, where scientists attempted to treat a child’s atopic dermatitis (eczema) by psychologically evaluating and treating the mother.
-Results indicated that when the mother got overly anxious, the child’s condition got worse.
-Fascinatingly, the child’s skin flare-ups were responses to the mother’s state of mind at different points in time.
+Research from Harvard Medicine has shed light on the fact that there is a strong link between the skin and the mind.
+The state of our mind may even affect other people’s skin, especially in the case of parents and children.
+A recent study was carried out in Germany, in which scientists attempted to treat a child’s atopic dermatitis (eczema) by psychologically evaluating and treating the mother.
+Results indicated that the child's skin condition worsened when the mother displayed anxiety.
 We are just starting to understand the skin as a complex organ with a close link to our state of mind.